getify/Functional-Light-JS/ch9.md

 		, [] );
 ```

-**Note:** This implementation choice relies on recursion to handle the nesting of lists.
-More on recursion in a later chapter.
+**Note:** This implementation choice relies on recursion as we saw in Chapter 8.

 To use `flatten(..)` with an array of arrays (of any nested depth):